MirScharf/Calory-Tracker/README.md

 - **Authentication**: JSON Web Tokens (JWT)

 ## Usage
+- start the backend with 'npm run dev'
+- start the frontend with 'npm start'
 - Register/Log in  with a username and a password
 - **RecipyHub**: Add Meals to the current Meal List with the "+" button
 - Submit your caloric Intake for today with the button on top of the current Meal List